epdoc/node-red-hautil/NODE-RED.md

 # Writing reusable code for Node-RED

+Node-RED is an attractive automation environment, including for interfacing with Home Assistant.

+Some of it's pros are:

+- A rich set of visual tools that are a significant aid in managing your automations.
+- Beats the heck out of writing Home Assistant automations, especially when you can include Function Nodes written in javascript.
+- Ability to run the latest version of javascript inside of Function Nodes
+- A quality code editor within the function node editor
+- Extensibility with custom nodes from many contibutors
+- Good documentation of the basics and for most details

+A few cons are:

+- Poor granularity for use with source control, throwing everything into a single `flow.json` file.
+- No sophisticated VS Code like way to manage your javascript code
+- No Typescript support
+- No code completion for modules you've loaded
+- Poor documentation and norms for doing more than just a little bit with javascript, including writing custom nodes

+Thus it takes a bit of figuring out, and management work, to write and manage your javascript.

 Here we document a few strategies for including reusable code in a [Node-RED](https://nodered.org/) deployment, and also with [Home Assistant](https://www.home-assistant.io/).